 Pisco sours are one of my all-time favorite cocktails, they’re so easy to make and a guaranteed crowd-pleaser.
 I do love a classic pisco sour, but I’ve discovered that like margaritas, they work amazingly well with fruity variations.
 This cranberry pisco sour is great holiday drink and a perfect way to use all those extra cranberries that we end up with around this time of year.
 Especially if like me you end up buying your cranberries at Costco and have way too many leftover after making the cranberry sauce.Jump to Recipe

-I did end of using regular cranberry juice for this recipe, it just works better than making your own cranberry juice.
+I did end up using regular cranberry juice for this recipe, it just works better than making your own cranberry juice.
 I did however make a cranberry simple syrup instead of the regular simple syrup.
 You can keep it plain or spice it up with cinnamon and other spices/flavors.
-I also made some simple sugar covered cranberries to use as a garnish.
+I also made some simple sugar-covered cranberries to use as a garnish.

 Pisco sour cocktails usually include egg whites.
 Though some of the fruity versions can omit them if the fruit produces its own natural “foaminess” when blended.
 You can use store bough pasteurized egg whites; or the egg white meringue powder mixed with water (according to the instructions on the powder container).
 Another alternative if you don’t want egg in it, is to use a couple tablespoons of aquafaba.
 Aquafaba is the liquid in the can of garbanzo beans, just make sure it’s unsalted.